-Art in the Elementary School 3 s.h.
+Art in the Elementary School 3 s.h

-Communication Skills I and II
+Communication Skills I and II 8 s.h

-Mathematics for Decision Making 3 s.h.
+Mathematics for Decision Making 3 s.h

-Mathematics for Elementary Teachers
+Mathematics for Elementary Teachers 3 s.h

-Biological Principles & Lab4 -s.h
+Biological Principles & Lab 4 s.h

-Principles of Physics4 s.h
+Principles of Physics 4 s.h

-American History6
+American History 6 s.h

-Children's Literature
+Children's Literature 3 s.h

-Intro to Acting
+Introduction to Acting 3 s.h

+Principles of Physics 4 s.h 6 s.h 3 s.h

 A 2.5 cumulative grade point average is required for professional education.
-The Pre-Professional Skills Test must be complete and on file at MSU before a student is allowed to take professional education courses.
+The Pre-Professional Skills Test (PPST) must be complete and on file at MSU before a student is allowed to take professional education courses.
 Students should contact the MSU College of Education Advising Center with questions.

-Students planning to transfer into the Teacher Education program at Simpson will need a minimum cumulative GPA of 2.75 to be accepted for admission to the program.
+Students planning to transfer into the Teacher Education Program at Simpson will need a minimum cumulative GPA of 2.75 to be accepted for admission to the program.
 Students will be required to take the C-BASE basic skills test.
 It is advised that students select a content area and begin taking classes at NIACC if possible.
 You may contact the Director of Transfer Enrollment at Simpson (1-800-362-2454) for course recommendations.